 SA 32

 Withypitts Farm, Selsfield Road, Turners Hill

-SHELAA: 854 Settlement: Turners Hill
+SHE SHELAA: 854 Settlement: Turners Hill

-Gross Site Area (ha): 1.7 Number of Units: 16 dwellings 3
+Gross Site Area (ha): ha): 1.7 Number of Units: 16 dwellings

 Description: Hous Housing allocation.

 Ownership: Priva Private land owner

 Current Use: Activ Active farmstead Indicative Phasing: 6 to 10

 Delivery Lanc Land owner has confirmed intent to bring the site forward for development.

 Mechanisms:

-To deliver a farmstead character redevelopment which retains existing buildings of historic value and capable of conversion, which conserves and enhances character of the High Weald AONB.
+To deliver a farmstead character redevelopment which retains existing buildings of historic value and capable of conversion, and which conserves and enhances the landscape character of the High Weald AONB.

-- Enhance local landscape character and views with a high quality development with a farmstead character utilising any existing buildings which are capable of being retained, set within a landscape setting. - Ensure the design and layout of the development works with the natural grain of the landscape following the slope contours of the site, minimising cut and fill.
+- Enhance local landscape and historic character and views with a high quality development with a farmstead character based on an analysis of the historic farmstead, utilising any existing historic buildings which are capable of being retained, set within a landscape setting. - Ensure the design and layout of the development works with the natural grain of the landscape following the slope contours of the site, minimising cut and fill.

-- Undertake a Landscape and Visual Impact Assessment (LVIA) to inform the site layout, capacity and mitigation requirements, in order to conserve and enhance the landscape of the High Weald AONB, and minimise impacts on its special qualities, as set out in the High Weald AONB Management Plan. - Avoid development on the southern portion of the site in order to maintain views to the landscape and protect the existing skyline views from the south. - Retain and enhance with native tree species the the existing Scots Pine tree belt on the western boundary and provide additional tree planting along the southern and eastern boundaries. - Provide a robust native hedge with trees along the north boundary of the site to reinforce the
+- Undertake a Landscape and Visual Impact Assessment (LVIA) to inform the site layout, capacity and mitigation requirements, in order to conserve and enhance the landscape of the High Weald AONB, and minimise impacts on its special qualities, as set out in the High Weald AONB Management Plan. - Avoid development on the higher and more visible areas of the site in order to conserve and enhance landscape views. - Retain and enhance with native tree species the the existing Scots Pine tree belt on the western boundary and provide additional tree planting along the southern and eastern boundaries. - Provide a robust native hedge with trees along the north boundary of the site to reinforce the

-- field patterns and soften the visible bult form. - Avoid use of close boarded fencing adjacent to any site boundaries where it will be visible in wider views. - Development proposals will need to protect the character and amenity of existing PRoW to the north of the site.
+- field patterns and soften the visible built form. - Avoid use of close boarded fencing adjacent to any site boundaries where it will be visible in wider views. - Development proposals will need to protect the character and amenity of existing PRoW to the north of the site.

-Informed by a Heritage Assessment and structural survey, utilise existing buildings of historic value that are capable of conversion; new development should be focused on areas with existing built form.
-Provide a layout that retains the farmstead character of the site.
-Any new development should respect this character in the design, incorporating materials which compliment those on the existing historic buildings.
+- Informed by a Heritage Assessment and structural survey, utilise existing buildings of historic value that are capable of conversion; new development should be focused on areas with existing and previous historic built form. - Provide a layout that retains the farmstead character of the site.
+Any new development should respect this character in the design, incorporating materials which complement those on the existing historic buildings.

-- Undertake an holistic approach to Green Infrastructure and corridors, including biodiversity and landscape enhancements within the site connecting to the surrounding area. - Conserve and enhance areas of wildlife value and ensure there is a net gain to biodiversity.
-Avoid any loss of biodiversity through ecological protection and good design.
-Where it is not possible, mitigate and as a last resort compensate for any loss through ecological protection, enhancement and mitigation measures.
+- Undertake an holistic approach to Green Infrastructure and corridors, including biodiversity and landscape enhancements within the site connecting to the surrounding area. - Conserve and enhance areas of wildlife value and ensure there is a net gain to biodiversity overall.
+Avoid any loss of biodiversity through ecological protection and enhancekent, and good design.
+Where this is not possible, mitigate and as a last resort, compensate for any loss.